-Before we get carried away, the point here is that, in the movie, high school students were classified based on their clique; the people who they hang out with in school.
-Rebel-punk Janis Ian schooled newcomer Cady Heron to get to know what these cliques are – Jocks, Band Geeks, Cool Asians, Nerd Asians, Skinny Girls, Girls Who Eat Their Feelings, The Plastics, and so on – to avoid trouble in the cafeteria.
+In high school, students are often classified based on their clique; the people who they hang out with in school.
+For example, in movies like “Mean Girls” the cliques were Jocks, Band Geeks, Cool Asians, Nerd Asians, Skinny Girls, Girls Who Eat Their Feelings, The Plastics, and so on.
 Turns out, newbies in school should know what these stereotypes are to help them get through high school peacefully.

-Businesses also have their “cliques”, so to speak.
+Before we get carried away, the point here is that businesses also have their “cliques”, so to speak.
 These are called the market sectors.
 In this article, we get to know them one by one.

 First things first.
 A sector is an area of the economy where businesses share the same characteristics or offer related products or services.
 The economy is divided into sectors to allow a more detailed and in-depth analysis of market performance and the overall state of the economy.
 Think of the economy as your high school and the market sectors as the different cliques in school.